Roles and Responsibilities

 Roles and responsibilities in the editorial team

-The editorial team consists of four Executive Editors (EE), of which one is the Editor-in-Chief (EIC).
+The editorial team consists of four Executive Editors (EE), one of which is the Editor-in-Chief (EIC).
 The EEs are supported by a team of Associate Editors.

 The team of EEs follow a rotating schedule.
 A new member will act as EE for 2 years, takes the role of EIC in year 3, and returns to EE for their last year.